vjekob/al-objid/vscode-extension/README.md

 ## Upcoming features

 These features are planned for future versions:
-* Support for `table`/`tableextension` fields and `enum`/`enumextension` values.
 * Up-to-date information about current object through status bar.
 You will be able to see if the object you are working on is using a properly recorded ID assignment.
 * Automatic fixes of various out-of-sync situations.
-* Warnings when object IDs are about to run out.
-Wouldn't it be great for you to know when you are only a few more codeunits away from your range being completely used up?
 * Testability.
 Duh!
 I wanted to get this extension out to the world as soon as possible.
 Not that this is actually a feature, but for all you purists out there, it's coming.